informational

 What To Know

-Best-effort structured import record based on the provided CSV and product title; verify product specs before publishing.
+Best-effort structured import record based on the provided CSV and product title; verify product specs, sizing, availability, and merchant details before publishing.

 Compression Level Help